Milton Glaser, designer of ‘I Love NY’ logo, dies at 91

 “It was a new use of the poster — a giveaway that was supposed to encourage people to buy the album,” Glaser told The New York Times in 2001.
 “Then it took on a life of its own, showing up in films, magazines, whatever.
 It did not die, as such forms of ephemera usually do.”

 Among Glaser’s other noteworthy projects were cover illustrations Signet paperback editions of Shakespeare; type designs such as Baby Teeth, first used on the Dylan poster, and Glaser Stencil; and a poster for the Mostly Mozart Festival featuring a colorful Mozart sneezing.
+His designs also inspired the playbill for Tony Kushner’s “Angels in America”

 Glaser was born in 1929 in the Bronx and studied at New York’s Cooper Union art school and in Italy.